zacharyzeng/python-data-assignments/assignment2/README.md

 ## Limitations and Weakness
-There are flaws in data analysis methodology.
+·There are flaws in data analysis methodology.
-Without in-depth knowledge about how this data can help the consumers to choose a high-quality hotpot restaurant.
+·Without in-depth knowledge about how this data can help the consumers to choose a high-quality hotpot restaurant.
-the visualization part is simple, which could be improved more detailed.
+·the visualization part is simple, which could be improved more detailed.

 ## License
 cc 4.0